Sohaib-Omar18800/Flight-reservation/README.md

 2. Install required packages are.
 Open a terminal (PowerShell) in the project folder (where the files are).
 3. pip install -r requirements.txt
-4. Run the app by running this command: python python flight_reservation_app.py
+4. Run the app by running this command: python flight_reservation_app.py
 5. The app will create the database automatically if it doesn’t already exist.

 6. Enjoy booking your flights!